-Early on, the best we can do is breathe, fall to our knees and howl out our animalistic wounds.
+Early on, the best we can do is breathe, fall to our knees and howl animalistic cries for our oozing wounds.
 But, we can’t live there.

 Eventually, we stand and walk on in our grief.

-Repeatedly, we may think the worst has passed, as if we’re over it simply because for one day, week, month, or even a year, we function as if not engulfed by the gigantic hole in our hearts.
+Repeatedly, we believe the worst has passed, as if we’re over it simply because for one day, week, month, or even a year, we function unengulfed by the gigantic hole in our hearts.

 We act as if we overcame a bout with the flu or a nightmare vacation.
 Now, we’re home safe and feeling better—better able to navigate.

 The triggers move to the back and we believe we’re in the driver’s seat.